+Through experiencing BEING in Com-munity here, and creating this bamboo house project home for Freyr, she has been able to access to a quality of life that was not possible for her living in Australia.
 I have been incredibly inspired since first coming to Asia at how inclusive the culture is towards people with special needs, and by the presence of Foundations/Yayasans here in Bali whose charter it is to help children with disabilities.
-I have actually felt human and connected in a way I had never experienced in Australia.
-We naturally slotted in to a more co-operative mindset and sense of shared responsibility… I feel so blessed to be able to experience life in a more “meaningful” way and to be able to contribute in some way, and to help others.
+I have actually felt human and connected in a way I had never experienced at a day-to-day level living in Australia; We naturally slotted in to a more co-operative mindset and sense of shared responsibility… I feel so blessed to have the ability to experience life and contribute in a meaningful way, while furthering my own knowledge and skills, and, to see my daughter thrive and be accepted.

-I don’t really know what possessed me to do it except that I was intent on finding an affordable method for treating bamboo so that it doesn’t get destroyed by insects (borers)… and also a style of building that is “attractive”, practical and buildable with a work team of around 6 people.
-We have achieved something amazing I think!
-And have learned so much along the way – culturally, skill-wise, and personally.
+I don’t really know what possessed me to build a bamboo house except that I was intent on finding an affordable method for treating bamboo so that it doesn’t get destroyed by insects (borers)… and also a style of building with bamboo that is “attractive”, practical, affordable and sustainable for people in developing countries and also western countries (low-middle income) and which can be constructed with a work team of around 4-6 people.
+We have achieved something amazing in that sense.
+And have learned so much along the way – culturally, skill-wise and personally.